Wabinab/Xenoblade-Chronicles-3-The-Book/src/15_taion.md

 "...Let go!"
 Taion sniped at him, then he continued to speak to the gelled-hair, "Colony 13 is a complete enigma.
 Our data is incomplete."

-The Agnian patiently rebuted, "It's just way too cautious, you clod.
+The Agnian patiently rebutted, "It's just way too cautious, you clod.
 It's tedious, and it's dull."
 Then, he pointed to the Ferronis's Flame Clock, asked, "Can you see that?"

 "If we don't eat now, we'll starve."
 The Flame Clock was only a-tenth filled, raising his voice, "We don't have the time to mess around!"

-Taion rebuted, "What does-"
+Taion rebutted, "What does-"

 He cut Taion, lowering back his tone, "Look, Taiky-boy...
 I mean, we're _Iron Lambda_, yeah?
 The colony led by Commander **Isurd**.
 And this is some no-name backwater.
 We hit from the side, and we hit hard.
 Am I wrong?"